haseeb-heaven/Py-SourceCode-Convertor/README.md

 - GCC and objdump command-line tools (included with most Linux distributions and can be installed on Windows using MinGW or Cygwin)
 - Tkinter library (usually included with Python)

+## Donwload Resources GCC & Objdump:

+## For Windows:

+GCC can be downloaded from the [MinGW-w64 project website](https://mingw-w64.org/) objdump is part of the GCC package, so it will be installed along with GCC

+## For Linux:
+GCC can be installed using the package manager of your distribution.
+For example, on Ubuntu, you can use the following command: `sudo apt-get install gcc` objdump is part of the binutils package, so it will be installed along with GCC

+## For macOS:
+GCC can be installed using the Homebrew package manager by running the command `brew install gcc` objdump is part of the binutils package, so it will be installed along with GCC

 ## Running the tool
 Clone or download the repository to your local machine Open a terminal or command prompt and navigate to the project directory